ZoziLaMalice/Style_Transfer_Web_App/README.md

 # Style_Transfer_Web_App
-Web App with Neural Network
+Web App with a Neural Network (TensorFlow 2.0) in backend to apply Style Transfer